grycap/im/doc/source/radl.rst

 The ``ansible`` keyword enables the specification of external nodes that will act as the ansible master node to configure the VMs.
-These nodes must be connected in a network connected will all the VMs of the infrastructure.
+These nodes must be connected in a network with all the VMs of the infrastructure.

 The sentences under the keyword ``contextualize`` indicate the recipes that will be executed during the deployment of the virtual machine.